 Hannah R. Goodman is a YA and NA author and the founder and editor of Sucker Literary, which features emerging YA authors.
 She works as a writing coach and college counselor and is currently completing a C.A.G.S. in Mental Health Counseling, and she earned an MFA from the Solstice Program at Pine Manor College.
 Find out more about her work hannahrgoodman.com or follower her on Twitter at @hannahrgoodman

-Joshua David Bellin has been writing novels since the age of eight (though the first few were admittedly very short).
-His debut, the YA science fiction adventure SURVIVAL COLONY 9, was published in 2014, with the sequel, SCAVENGER OF SOULS, due out on August 23, 2016.
-Josh likes to read, watch monster movies, and take Nature hikes with his family in search of frogs and salamanders.
+Joshua David Bellin has been writing novels since he was eight years old (though the first few were admittedly very short).
+He is the author of three YA science fiction novels: Survival Colony 9, Scavenger of Souls, and Freefall.
+Josh loves to read, watch movies, and spend time in Nature with his kids.
+Oh, yeah, and he likes monsters.
+Really scary monsters.

 When Rosie David isn’t writing YA novels (most of which have kissing in them), she’s usually reading YA novels (most of which also have kissing in them).
 She wrote “Sealed with a Wish,” a magical rom-com, just for you, but don’t tell the other kids… They’d get jealous.